 CVSSD is excited to announce the addition of the Children’s Justice Act (CJA) Grant to the array of victim and survivor focused grants we administer.
 Consistent with our practices in managing other grants we are creating bylaws and convening a new advisory body to administer these funds.
-We intend to have a team in place by early 2019 to review the funding priorities identified in the Annual Performance Report and 2018-2021 and Three Year Application.
+We intend to have a team in place by early 2019 to review the funding priorities identified in the Annual Performance Report and Application and 2018-2021 Three Year Assessment.
 By late spring we will have an announcement regarding funding for competitive grants and other projects.

 The purpose of the CJA Grant is to improve the investigation, prosecution and judicial handling of cases of child abuse and neglect, particularly child sexual abuse and exploitation, in a manner that limits additional trauma to the child victim.
 The grant is intended to improve state processes for responding to child abuse and neglect.
 Funding for CJA comes from the Crime Victims Fund.
 To learn more, please see the CJA 101 Factsheet.

 To be eligible for CJA funding, states must establish or maintain a multidisciplinary Task Force on children’s justice.
 The Task Force makes recommendations regarding reforms needed to improve the state’s investigation, prosecution, and judicial handling of child abuse.
 Task Force members are selected for their knowledge of investigation, prosecution, and judicial handling of child abuse, or of related issues impacting the investigation, prosecution and judicial handling of child abuse.
 Members commit to identifying ways to use CJA funding to bettering child abuse response in Oregon.